NUMde/compass-numapp-web/README.md

 # Run the unit tests once
 npm test

-# Run the unit tests and monitor file changes during development
+# Run the unit tests and monitor file changes to automatically re-run the tests during development
 npm run test:watch

 # Run a production build and analyze the generated bundle.
 This creates a stats.html file in the root directory.